nextgenthemes/advanced-responsive-video-embedder/README.txt

 - [ ] Support for self hosting videos (or at least make them responsive as they are), consider making the WordPress videos responsive (maybe it just take a wrapper).
 - [ ] How to manage beta versions with WordPress.org and the EDD Software licensing plugin (for the Pro Version)
 - [ ] WordPress Language Pack thing (anything needed to do?)
-- [ ] Pro Addon: Fix bug when sometimes the URL of iframe starts with "#lity" and fails (IGN example)
+- [ ] Pro Addon: Fix bug when sometimes the URL of iframe starts with "#lity" and fails use [arve_tests] Shortcode and look at the IGN example, the lazyload-lightbox fails.
-- [ ] Fix/investigate issue where some YouTube URL is not detected by the shortcode creator.
-This may have something to do how php regexes are carried over do JS.
+- [ ] [Fix bug](https://community.nextgenthemes.com/90/i-put-in-youtube-url-and-get-the-no-provider-selected-message?show=90#q90) where youtube.be/xxxxx URLs are not detected by the shortcode creator.
+This may have something to do how PHP regexes are carried over do JS.
 - [ ] Get rid of globals in PHP Code
 - [ ] Consider writing JS create URL querys for embed customization (for use in shortcode creator dialog but also easy to use independant)